tjol/polycubes/README.md

 Compatibility notes:
  * On Linux, you need to have TBB installed (`apt install libtbb-dev` on Ubuntu)
- * On MacOS, you need to have TBB installed (`brew install tbb`) and you *must* use GCC (`brew install gcc`), Apple will not work!
+ * On MacOS, you need to have TBB installed (`brew install tbb`) and you *must* use GCC (`brew install gcc`), Clang will not work!
 Configure like this:

        CXX=g++-13 cmake .. -DCMAKE_BUILD_TYPE=Release